Coming to Chevy Chase Country Club in Spring 2018!

 The Ball The ball must be a soccer ball #5.
 No rubber ball or any other than a regulation #5 soccer ball, similar to FIFA Approved.

 History The origins of FootGolf are unclear as they can be attributed to many countries or people at the same time, as early as 2001.
-The first nine-hole FootGolf tournament on a golf course, and played as the sport is know today, was organized in the Netherlands in 2008 by Michael Jansen and Bas Korsten, and played by a mix of Dutch and Belgian professional footballers.
+The first nine-hole FootGolf tournament on a golf course, and played as the sport is known today, was organized in the Netherlands in 2008 by Michael Jansen and Bas Korsten, and played by a mix of Dutch and Belgian professional footballers.

 Jansen learned of the sport from Dutch footballer Willem Korsten, who recalled playing a similar game during his time with British club Tottenham Hotspur, who would end training sessions by kicking the ball from the pitch back to the changing rooms in as short a time as possible.
 Later Belgium and Hungary switched from playing in parks to golf courses and the game was introduced to Argentina in 2010.